Art With Anything

 - Hot glue gun & glue

-Start by cutting once popsicle stick in half.
-Then glued 2 halfs of a popsicle stick to the back of the clothespin.
-Using a hot glue gun is also a practical life skill which is perfect for Montessori children.
-Be sure to take extra time to help children learn the proper way to use this wonderful crafting tool.
+Start by cutting one popsicle stick in half.
+Then, glue 2 halves of a popsicle stick to the back of the clothespin.
+Using a hot glue gun is a practical life skill perfect for Montessori children.
+Be sure to take extra time to help children learn the proper, safe way to use this wonderful crafting tool.

 The children wrapped the yarn around the clothespin and part of the popsicle sticks to create the clothing for their dolls.